glouppe/info8002-large-scale-data-systems/lecture6.md

     - Clients never read and write file data through master.
     - Instead, clients ask the master which chunkservers it should contact.

-.exercice[As the cluster grows, can the master become a bottleneck?]
+.exercise[As the cluster grows, can the master become a bottleneck?]

 ???